plone/documentation/develop/plone/misc/upgrade.rst

 Keep in mind that this script was successfully used in a situation where no possible collisions existed between correctly-migrated comments Creators' full names and user IDs (the code looks up the Creator in the hope of finding a valid Plone member).
-So, if you had a situation where you had some correctly migrated comments written by a user with ID ``david`` and full name of ``Administrator``, and also had a user with the ID of ``Administrator``, then this script may not be suitable.
+If you had a situation where you had some correctly migrated comments written by a user with ID ``david`` and full name of ``Administrator``, and also had a user with the ID of ``Administrator``, then this script may not be suitable.
 In the test situation, the three attributes